simsendx/SEQUIFOX/README.md

 nextflow run simsendx/sequifox -r <VERSION> -profile <PROFILE> --samplesheet ./samplesheet.csv --outdir ./my-results
 ```

-`-r <VERSION>` is optional but strongly recommended for reproducibility and should match the latest version of the pipeline.
+`-r <VERSION>` is optional, but strongly recommended for reproducibility, and should match the latest version of the pipeline.

 `-profile <PROFILE>` is mandatory and should reflect any pipeline profile specified in the profile section.